numbats/learnr/chapters/chapter5.md

 each element of x.
 Note how the code is arranged in the logical order of how you think about the task: x - \> take log -\> add 3 -\> exponential, which is also the same order as the code will execute.
 It's like a recipe -- easy to read, easy to follow!

+In practice, we don't usually write a sequence of mathematical operations using pipes.
+(Because you could have just typed `exp(log(x) + 3)`.

+Rather, we use pipes when we want to chain a number of operations to manipulate our data.
+For example,

+    # Read in data using readr
+    read_csv("market.csv") %>%
+      # Create a new column called revenue using dplyr
+      mutate(revenue = sales * price) %>%
+      # Plot the data using ggplot2
+      ggplot(aes(y = revenue, x = product)) +
+      geom_col()

+You will be introduced to the functionality of these commands in this chapter and in data visualization.
+So don't worry too much if you don't know what does each of these command do.

+The benefit of using pipes here is that we can add layers of operations on top of one another.
 This is very useful when we are performing complex operations on our data sets.

-We will start using them in the exercises.
+We will start using pipes in the exercises.

 </exercise>